AKUINO/LoRanne/README.md

 	|   KEY 5 bits | VAL.For|
 	|  VALUE (0 To 8 Bytes) |
 	+-- -- -- -- --+-- -- --+

 It could contain several sequences of Key, Value Format and Value depending on the number of sensors connected to the module.

+## Protocol
+* A remote module (sensors) is sleeping most of the time (does not listen to radio) and awakens from time to time (around 3 minutes) to collect data and send it to the central module.
+* A central module is listening all the time and sends actuators settings (or retransmission requests) only just after receiving sensors data from a remote module.
+* The sender listen to the air and wait for silence (random delay) to avoid collision (this is done by the radio chip SX127x but needs to be configured.
+Looking at RadioHead library source code, it can be done: https://github.com/adafruit/RadioHead/blob/master/RH_RF95.h ).
+This is called LBT (Listen Before Talk).
+* The message is sent using RadioHead library (encrypted but no ACK required).
+* For remote module, the sender keeps listening for eventual input messages from the destination (actuators settings, sensors data retransmission requests) during a short period of time.
+* If a remote module notices that some actuators settings are missing, it requests their retransmission.

 ## Configuration
 We will use a serial terminal (USB) to set the configuration parameters (ANSI character codes for colors).
 We have the necessary code in C++ for PIC32.
 The configuration will have to assign a key (0 to 31) to the physically connected ports: